 Happiness is a choice.

 But it’s not one choice that you make.
 This is where people get confused.
 They think they can wish or think themselves to happiness by one choice, like a magic button or the right lottery ticket.
 One choice and they win!

 A thousand choices.
 A million choices.
 All day long.
 Every day.
 Every week.
 Every year of your life.

-When you suck at double unders, do you work them?
-Or ignore them, and hope they don’t come up in the WOD?
+When you suck at double-unders, do you work them?
+Or ignore them, and hope they don’t come up in the workout?
 If you miss a lift, do you walk away?
 Or blame someone else for distracting you?
-Maybe even fault yourself for not being “athletic” enough?
-If you’re a slow runner, do you dwell on that during the WOD?
+Maybe even fault yourself for not being athletic enough?
+If you’re a slow runner, do you dwell on that?
 Maybe ignore the exhortations of your fellow classmates, who make a joyful noise in the little spare oxygen they have, just to cheer you on?
 Do you think only of your slow time, instead of the fact that you never quit?
 And do you make these same sort of choices outside the gym?